-A student will be subject to disciplinary action, including, but not limited to, in-school suspension, out-of-school suspension, or expulsion, if the student utilizes a pager, cell phone or other electronic device to engage in inappropriate use of technology.
+A new cell phone policy has been adopted per the Richmond County School System.
+The policy will be followed and consequences enforced written.
+Cell phone use is not permitted on campus at Belair Elementary School.
+If a student has been instructed to carry a cell phone by a parent/guardian, it should remain off and, in the student's, bookbag during school hours and on campus.
+A student will be subject to disciplinary action per the cell phone policy and Code of Conduct, including, but not limited to, in-school suspension, out-of-school suspension, or expulsion, if the student utilizes a pager, cell phone or other electronic device to engage in inappropriate use of technology.
 The following are some examples of inappropriate use of technology:

-- bullying, threats or intimidation, or harassment of any form, o to create and/or send and/or receive and/or possess and/or transmit to others pornographic or obscene pictures or messages - o to create and/or send and/or receive and/or possess and/or transmit to others offensive or humiliating or inappropriate pictures of one's self or others, - Engaging in academic cheating in any form - Invading anyone's privacy in a locker room, restroom or other place on a school campus or at a school activity - · Cellphone turned on during school hours and outside of the student bookbag
+- bullying, threats or intimidation, or harassment of any form, o to create and/or send and/or receive and/or possess and/or transmit to others pornographic or obscene pictures or messages to create and/or send and/or receive and/or possess and/or transmit to others offensive or humiliating or inappropriate pictures of one's self or others, - Engaging in academic cheating in any form - Invading anyone's privacy in a locker room, restroom or other place on a school campus or at a school activity

-If a student uses a cell phone or other electronic device of this nature at school or in a manner that is disrespectful or disruptive, the device will be taken from him/her, and turned in to the office with a note containing the student's name, date, time and teacher's name.
+It is imperative that we consider the safety of all students and minimize issues with cell phones during school hours.
+If a student must have a cell phone or electronic device it should be in the student's bookbag and powered off during the instructional day.
+If a student uses a cell phone or other electronic device of this nature at school, during the instructional day, or in a manner that is disrespectful or disruptive while on campus, on the bus, the device will be taken from him/her, and turned in to the office with a note containing the student's name, date, time and teacher's name.
 The device will be held in the Principal's Office until a parent has been contacted and comes to the school to retrieve the device.
-Second offenses will result in the device being kept for a period of 30 days.
-Upon the third offense, additional disciplinary consequences will apply and the device will be kept for the remainder of the semester or school year.

-Parents please be assured that all teachers have access to a class phone, an emergency badge to alert administration and the authorities.
-Each grade level has access to a radio, each teacher's lounge has a phone, there are several phones in the front office.
-Please refer to the RCSS BYOT Policy for more information on technology use on RCSS school property.
+Second offenses will result in the device being kept for a period of 30 days or as stated in the new RCBOE policy/code of conduct.
+Upon the third offense, additional disciplinary consequences will apply and the device will be kept for the remainder of the semester or school year (or as stated in the new policy/Code of Conduct).
+Parents please be assured that all teachers have access to a class phone, an emergency badge to alert administration and the authorities in the event of emergencies.
+Each grade level has access to a radio, each teacher's lounge has a phone, and there are several phones in the front office.
+Please refer to the RCSS BYOT Policy/Cell Phone Policy/Code of Conduct for more information on technology use on RCSS school property.